benchmarkstudios/slackbox/README.md

 ##Installation

-First you'll want to create your Slack Slash Command, which you can do by going to `https://replace-with-your-group.slack.com` and adding a Slash Command Integration.
+First you'll want to create your Slack Slash Command, which you can do by going to `https://replace-with-your-group.slack.com/home` and adding a Slash Command Integration.

-Make a note of the `token`, as you'll need it later.
+Make a note of the `token`, as you'll need it later to help guard against cross-site request forgery.

 ###Spotify

 Head over to [Spotify's Developer Site](http://developer.spotify.com) and create a new Application.
 Make sure you add whatever slackbox's callback URI as a valid callback URI.
-If you're running locally, this will be `http://localhost:5000/callback` or on Heroku `http://app-name.herokuapp.com/callback`
+If you're running locally, this will be `http://localhost:5000/callback` or on Heroku `https://app-name.herokuapp.com/callback`

 Make a note of the `key`, `secret` and `callback URI` too, as you'll need these later as well.